Persecution of Christians in the Roman Empire: Government motivation

+Incest libel

+Roman authors circulated a variety of slanders about early Christian gatherings, including the charge that Christians participated in an incestuous orgy after extinguishing the lights.
+These accusations arose partly from misunderstanding Christian use of familial terms such as “brother” and “sister,” and from suspicion of their secret meeting practices.
+Tertullian, writing in the late 2nd century, directly refuted the allegation that Christians “put out the lights and indulge in shameless lust” during their assemblies.
+Modern scholarship notes that such “lamp-extinguishing” orgy accusations were part of a broader polemical tradition used by pagan critics against minority religious groups, including Christians.

 Persecution by reign

 Overview

 Persecution of the early church occurred sporadically and in localized areas from the start.
-The first persecution of Christians organized by the Roman government was under the emperor Nero in 64 CE after the Great Fire of Rome and took place entirely within the city of Rome.
+The first persecution of Christians organized by the Roman government was under the emperor Nero in AD 64 after the Great Fire of Rome and took place entirely within the city of Rome.
 The Edict of Serdica, issued in 311 by the Roman emperor Galerius, officially ended the Diocletianic persecution of Christianity in the East.
-With the publication in 313 CE of the Edict of Milan, persecution of Christians by the Roman state ceased.
+With the publication in AD 313 of the Edict of Milan, persecution of Christians by the Roman state ceased.
 The total number of Christians who lost their lives because of these persecutions is unknown.
 The early church historian Eusebius, whose works are the only source for many of these events, speaks of "countless numbers" or "myriads" having perished.
 Walter Bauer criticized Eusebius for this, but Robert Grant says readers were used to this kind of exaggeration as it was common in Josephus and other historians of the time.